 5. How long do we keep your personal data?

-The Data Controller only keeps your personal data for the time necessary to fulfil the purpose of collection or further processing, namely for the duration of the browsing session.
+The Europeana Foundation, on behalf of the Commission, only keeps your personal data for the time necessary to fulfil the purpose of collection or further processing, namely for the duration of the browsing session.
 In addition, IP addresses might be saved for one year in the log files of the services for security reasons.
 As to the analytics tool, the IP address and the device ID (e.g. IMEI number and WIFI MAC address) are deleted immediately at disconnection.

 6. How do we protect and safeguard your personal data?